oschonrock/hibp/README.md

 ### NT Hash (AKA NTLM)

 The compromised password database is also available using the NTLM hash, rather than sha1.
-This might be useful if analysing local Windows server authetication systems.
+This may be useful if auditing local Windows server authetication systems.

 ```bash